django-oscar/django-oscar-api/README.rst

 A client application can upgrade a user by using the login api.
 The following actions will be performed when a user logs in:

 1. The user will be authenticated with gigya.
-The following steps will only be performed is login is succesful.
+The next steps will only be performed is login is succesful.
 2. The anonymous cart will be merged with the private cart associated with that authenticated user.